The Ironmaster Super Bench Review

 You have to assemble the Bowflex bench out of the box, unlike the Super Bench which comes almost completely assembled.
 You should give yourself about half an hour to put this bench together.Bowflex offer a 30 year warranty on the frame, with one year on the upholstery.

 The Body Solid GFID225 is a foldable bench that is surprisingly solid.
 Most foldables only do a token job of providing angle adjustments, but not this one.
 You get a total of 7 different angle adjustments with this bench to allow you to work your body from a range of angles.
 The design of this bench is very solid, with the framing made from 2 inch by 3 inch oval tubing.
 That gives you the confidence that this bench will be able to withstand whatever you throw at it.

 The GFID225 has built in wheels for easy transportation.
 It also folds flat for ease of storage, making this bench a no brainer if you have a constricted workout space.
 The in home lifetime warranty gives you the ultimate in protection - it covers everything forever!

-The Soozier ten-position adjustable bench is a commercial level bench that comes in at a home gym price.
-It is made from 2 x 3 inch square steel framing.
-The bench is billed as a 10-position adjustable bench, but that is a bit of a misnomer.
-The main pad has six angle adjustments.
-The extra four angles come from the seat’s adjustment ability.
+The REP adjustable bench is a commercial level bench that comes in at a home gym price.
+It is made from variable 14 to 4 gauge square steel framing.
+The bench is adjustable to 6 levels,along with 3 seat adjustment positions.
+The angle adjustment is from flat to 85 degrees.

 The Ironmaster Super Bench is a commercial quality bench at a home gym price.
 It is an extremely strong, rugged bench that provides you with a total of eleven different angle adjustments, including incline and decline.
 You get a quality, comfortable and a multi adjustment seat.
 For the money that you pay, this is the best bench that you are likely to find on the current market.